IN-DEPTH

 Q. Did the bank’s executives handle this social work?

 A. No, Luis Valls believed that the bank’s executives should be free from this task so they could dedicate their time to their roles and responsibilities.
 Those of us working around the Office and its environment handled these issues.
-He said that a branch manager is not the best contact for an NGO.
+He used to say that a branch manager is not the best contact for an NGO.

 A: Yes, Luis Valls trusted the word of those asking for help and could lend money without guarantees because he believed in the person and the project they intended to undertake.
-Interest rates were less than half of market rates, and repayment terms were extended.
-The client’s income was always considered to ensure that the repayment amount was reasonable and not overwhelming.
-However, it was never a channel to cover problematic clients of Popular.
+Interest rates were less than half market rates, and repayment terms were extended.
+The client’s income was always taken into consideration to ensure that the repayment amount was reasonable and not overwhelming.
+However, it was never a channel to cover problem clients of Popular.

 Q: Who were the recipients of the funds, individuals or other foundations?